CorsoSystems/corsosystems.github.io/_blogPosts/11-18-2014-simatic-information-server.md

 image: "/img/infoSvrOverview.png"
 author: "Alex Marcy"
 author-email: "alex@corsosystems.com"
 blurb: "<p>After implementing KPIs in WinCC Performance Monitor you will need a way to visualize your Plant's performance.
-Simatic Information Server gives you an easy way to build reports and other visualizations you can use to analyze your data and use it as the informatio necessary to run your process at the highest standard.</p>"
+Simatic Information Server gives you an easy way to build reports and other visualizations you can use to analyze your data and use it as the information necessary to run your process at the highest standard.</p>"
 date: "15-11-2014"
 ---

 <p>After implementing KPIs in WinCC Performance Monitor you will need a way to visualize your Plant's performance.
-Simatic Information Server gives you an easy way to build reports and other visualizations you can use to analyze your data and use it as the informatio necessary to run your process at the highest standard.</p>
+Simatic Information Server gives you an easy way to build reports and other visualizations you can use to analyze your data and use it as the information necessary to run your process at the highest standard.</p>

 <img src="/img/reportExampleInfoSvr.png" width="430px"/>
 <br/>
 <br/>

 <h5><b>Reports and Dashboards</b></h5>
 <p>Simatic Information Server saves you time.
-You will no longer need to spend an afternoon troubleshooting a calculation in Excel making your KPIs go off the charts.
-You won't have to spend energy to compile information into multiple formats to make everyone on your team happy, and you don't have to worry about getting the reports sent out on time.</p>
+You will no longer need to spend an afternoon troubleshooting a calculation in Excel that is making your KPIs go off the charts.
+You won't have to spend energy compiling information into multiple formats to make everyone on your team happy, and you don't have to worry about getting the reports sent out on time.</p>

 <p>With Simatic Information Server your KPIs have already been generated, you can easily generate reports in Excel, Word or PDF formats using out of the box templates, and you can automatically send out reports on a schedule.</p>